 Still, for an occasional extravagance (camping, travel, the occasional sleepover with That Certain Special Someone who’s a tea drinker, etc.), the freshness and grind precision of Perfectly Ground could be a great solution.

 There’s a lot to like about Blue Bottle, but if it isn’t quite for you, here are three subscriptions that consistently rate the highest among our readers and staff.
-You can find more info about coffee subscriptions in this guide, but here's the run down on 3 of the best:
+You can find more info about different coffee subscription clubs here, but here are three great alternatives:

-The Atlas Coffee subscription - Our current top pick for best coffee subscription of 2019.
-Its an educational experience of the worlds coffee plantations.
-Read more here.
+- The Atlas Coffee subscription – Our current top pick for best coffee subscription.
+Atlas combines exceptional coffee from around the world with insights into the land, people, and culture that produce it.
+It’s an educational experience of the world’s coffee plantations.
+Read our full review of Atlas Coffee Club here.

 Blue Bottle’s commitment to quality and consistency is second to none.
 Their weekly tastings of every bean, not only single-origin but also the beans that go into their unique blends, helps ensure that you always get the same delicacy and nuance from every cup.